Veterans

 Honoring our PACT Act

 For so long, Veterans were denied care and coverage for the exposure-related conditions they developed overseas while serving our country.
 That’s why I was so proud to support and vote for the landmark PACT Act that finally allows our Veterans to receive benefits from the VA for 23 toxic exposure-related conditions, including those who have been previously denied benefits and care for burn pit exposure.
-Since its passage in August 2022, the PACT Act’s impact has been enormous.
-Over 300,000 Veterans have completed PACT Act claims with an 80% approval rate.
+The PACT Act is the largest increase in Veterans health benefits in 30 years.
+Since its passage in August 2022, nearly two million Veterans have received $12 billion in earned benefits, so I encourage every eligible Veteran to apply for the benefits they’ve earned.

 Learn more here if you or someone you know could be helped by a PACT Act claim.